 To fix this, you can step back and apologize.

-- Ignoring the Speaker is on another edge of the spectrum.
-Saying nothing can also be noted as passive aggressive behaviour.
+- Ignoring the Speaker is an another edge of the spectrum.
+Saying nothing can also be noted as passive-aggressive behavior.
 Or, texting while someone is talking to you about something important!
-Ignoring calls, responding in monosyllables and so on are really pointers for you to understand that you’re becoming passive- aggressive or purely aggressive
+Ignoring calls, responding in monosyllables and so on are really pointers for you to understand that you’re becoming passive-aggressive or purely aggressive

-- Delaying tasks without a reason implies that you’re not happy working with someone; that purely is passive aggressive behaviour.
-Aggressive behaviour will be called so, when you’d shout at him
+- Delaying tasks without a reason implies that you’re not happy working with someone; that purely is passive-aggressive behavior.
+Aggressive behavior will be called so, when you’d shout at him

-- Harsh competition habits also suggest aggressive behaviours.
+- Harsh competition habits also suggest aggressive behaviors.
 Like, keeping a tab on who married first and second and who’s most successful; it’s sad to keep an eye on others activities this way.
-Remember, do not let the world influence your beliefs, values and opinions.
-Stay strong and away from harsh competition.
+Remember, do not let the world influence your beliefs, values, and opinions.
+Stay strong and away from the harsh competition.

 Should you be nice to Aggressive People?

-For instance, if someone hurts you or verbally passes mean comments about your work more than twice, in spite of constant kind behaviour on your part, do not encourage it any further.
-On the other hand, if you see any improvement in the person’s behaviour, be kind to him and work on the issues; he surely will improve!
+For instance, if someone hurts you or verbally passes mean comments about your work more than twice, in spite of constant kind behavior on your part, do not encourage it any further.
+On the other hand, if you see any improvement in the person’s behavior, be kind to him and work on the issues; he surely will improve!

 Treat his aggression as history, once he’s become a better, more stable human.